junzhaixing/Programming-Project---Coursework-1/README.md

 Please note that all input in this program are sensitive

 Use “make all” compiles your code to generate an executable binary
-Execute the command "./library" to run the executable binary
+Execute the command "./library book.txt user.txt loans.txt" to run the executable binary
 Use “make clean” removes the executable binary

 librarian account: